mseminatore/entity/README.md

 ctest -L stress                 # stress suite only
 ```

-Each test binary can be run directly for detailed, syntax-colored, test-case output:
+Each test binary can be run directly for detailed test-case output:

 ```sh
 ./build/tests/entity_tests